coatless-rpkg/surreal/README.md

 <img src="man/figures/README-load-logo-1.png" width="100%" />

-The data is in a 2D format:
+The data for the R logo is stored in a data frame with two columns, `x` and `y`:

 ``` r
 str(r_logo_image_data)